-We’ve worked out the average removal company cost in Southampton in £937.19.
+We’ve worked out the average removal company cost in Southampton in £937.
 This is based on the most popular day to move house which is a Friday for our Southampton movers.
-As the most popular day, Friday is surprisingly not the priciest day to move house.
-Tuesday takes the crown for the most expensive moving day, costing an average of £1,110.36.
-However, if Tuesday is the only day that best suits your schedule, don't forget to compare Southampton removal quotes to potentially save up to 70% on the overall cost.
+As the most popular day, Friday is surprisingly not the cheapest day to move house.
+Tuesday takes the crown for the most expensive moving day, costing an average of £1,110.
+However, if Tuesday is the only day that best suits your schedule, don't forget to compare removal quotes to potentially save up to 70% on the overall cost.

 What is The Best Time of Year To Move in Southampton?

-Compare My Move’s research shows that September is the most popular month to move house in Southampton, with 13% of moves taking place.
-Followed closely by August, 11% of Southampton movers prefer the Summer months for moving house.
+Our research shows that September is the most popular month to move house in Southampton, with 13% of moves taking place.
+Followed closely by August with 11%, it's clear Southampton movers prefer the summer months for moving house.

-There’s no surprise that the season of summer is Southampton’s favourite to move, with longer and warmer days to take advantage of.
+With longer and warmer days to take advantage of in the summer, it's not hard to see why this is such a popular time to move.
 If you’re moving house with young children, then a summer move will help make a smoother transition with school holidays and time off work.

-Winter is Southampton’s least favourite time of year to move house, with just 5% of house moves taking place in January.
+Winter proved to be the least favourite time of year to move house, with just 5% of house moves taking place in January.
 Followed closely by February, November and December with only 7% of Southampton moves happening in these winter months.

 What is The Best Day Of The Week To Move In Southampton?